 - Musician and sound effects man for cartoons and movies.

 - Circus bandmaster, clown, and barker.

 - Stooge for a professional magician.

 - Assistant flunky to a telephone cable splicer.

 What sets this autobiography apart from other animation books is Colvig’s writing style.
-Have you ever seen a vintage “behind the scenes” film of a animation studio, where the actors are all hamming it up for the camera?
+Have you ever seen a vintage “behind the scenes” film of an animation studio, where the actors are all hamming it up for the camera?
 He writes like that.
 He is in character.
-He is lighthearted guy telling stories of a goofy business.
-It is a hundred time more fun and inspiring than the typical dry history books.
-The volume is a mere 140 pages, and is not organized chronologically.
-He may have written it based how things happened to come to him.
+He is the lighthearted guy telling stories of a goofy business.
+It is a hundred times more fun and inspiring than the typical dry history books.
+The volume is a mere 140 pages and is not organized chronologically.
+He may have written it based on how things happened to come to him.